pantheon-systems/documentation/source/partials/drupal-9/upgrade-site-requirements-from-empty.md

 - Ensure your site has the [Pantheon empty repository](https://github.com/pantheon-systems/empty) in its upstream.

-   - Use Terminus to Confirm the Empty Upstream
+   - Use Terminus to confirm the empty Upstream

      Run the command `terminus site:info $SITE` to display the site's basic information and properties.